Abu al-Muhajir Dinar: Biography

 His biography is complicated by the existence of two versions of the history of the Umayyad conquest of North Africa, those written before the 11th century and those written later.

-He was of Coptic origin and converted to Islam from Christianity.
+He may have been of Arab, or Coptic origin.
 He was originally a follower of Maslama ibn Mukhallad, a member of the Ansar, who gave him his freedom.
 Maslama, one of Muhammad's companions, was appointed by the first Umayyad caliph Muawiyah I to the position of governor of Egypt and Ifriqiya.
 The inclusion of Ifriqiya was nominal, as until then the Arabs had made only temporary raids in that direction without attempting permanent control.

 In 675, Maslama appointed Abu al-Muhajir to the position of amir or general of the Umayyad forces in Ifriqiya.
 This position was already occupied by Uqba ibn Nafi, a member of the Banu Quraish.
 Maslama advised Abu al-Muhajir to relieve Uqba of his position with due deference, but it seems that this did not happen.
 Uqba was shackled and thrown into prison, from which he was only released when the Caliph requested to see him.
 As Uqba left Ifriqiya for Damascus, he vowed to treat Abu al-Muhajir as he had been treated.